Most homeowners spend between $203 and $4,305 nationally. Get free estimates from local showers contractors.

 Every home has a shower.
 While these showers can vary in size, style and design, they all serve a basic purpose and are a practical necessity within the home.
-If you are planning to outfit the bathroom of a newly constructed home, remodeling or renovating your existing bathroom, then having a clearer picture of the costs, basics and trends associated with this kind of project can help.
+If you're planning to remodel your existing bathroom, then having a clearer picture of the costs, basics and trends associated with this kind of project can help.
 Let this guide inform you of price guidelines for everything from shower enclosures to shower heads and shower doors.

 Select Your Showers Project